epic-kitchens/epic-kitchens-100-annotations/README.md

 ## Quick Start

 Here you can download the annotation files for all of the challenges.
-For more information on each challenge, please see the paper [here]() for more details for each challenge.
+For more information on each challenge, please see the paper [here]().
 Download scripts are provided for the [videos](), [RGB Frames]() and [Flow frames]().

 ### Action Recognition Challenge